Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: A One-Layer Deterministic Neural Network Separates Finite Sets

 Now, $\hat{v}\sim\Unif(\S^{d-1})$ and, for a fixed $\rho$, $t/\rho \sim \Unif([-\lambda/\rho, \lambda/\rho]$.
 Since $\rho\leq 3\sqrt{d}$ and $\lambda\geq 3\sqrt{d}R$, $\lambda/\rho\geq R$.
 Hence, Case (i) applies to show

 This holds for every $\rho$ where $1\leq\rho\leq 3\sqrt{d}$.
 By conditioning on it, we obtain

-where $ \P(1\leq \rho\leq 3\sqrt{d})\geq 1/10$ by \thref{chi}, showing the desired bound for Case (ii). \epf \bpf[Proof of Case (iii)] We prove this in several steps which are outlined here.
-First, we will relate this case to Case (i) but with ambient space $\R^k$ instead of $\R^d$ where $k$ is defined in \eqref{eq:k}.
-The idea is to write the Gaussian vector $v$ in $\R^d$ as a product of a Gaussian random matrix and a Gaussian vector $u$ in $\R^k$, and apply a Matrix Deviation Inequality \cite[Exercise 9.1.8]{Ver18}.
-Then, we will separate into two sub-cases according to the norm of $x_i$.
-If $\|x_i\|$ is large, we will do a similar analysis as Case (i) in $\R^k$ to get bound $\P(B_i)\geq q$; if $\|x_i\|$ is small, we will calculate $\P(B_i)$ and see it is much greater than $q$.
+where $ \P(1\leq \rho\leq 3\sqrt{d})\geq 1/10$ by \cref{prop:chi}, showing Case (ii). \end{proof} \begin{proof}[Proof of Case (iii) of \cref{thm:prob}] Following the proof sketch, we will first choose $k$ using \cite[Exercise 9.1.8]{Ver18}, so the event $E$ where the $\delta$-separation and ordering of $x_i$ is preserved happens with nontrivial probability.
+Then, we translate condition $B_i$ to ambient space $\mathbb{R}^k$, and show $\mathbb{P}(B_i\mid E)$ is nontrivial.
+If $\|x_i\|$ is large, we will do a similar analysis as Case (i) in $\R^k$; if $\|x_i\|$ is small, we will calculate $\P(B_i)$ directly and see it is much larger than when $\|x_i\|$ is large.